UncleGrumpy/WiFiQuick/README.md

 ```

 ## *Usage*
 A growing collection of samples are included.
-In ArdionoIDE they will show up in the usual menu:
+In ArduinoIDE they will show up in the usual menu:
 > File > Examples > WiFiQuick

 The simplest usage looks like: